gfxdisp/asap/readme.md

 ## Literature

 We also include the code for the compared in the paper methods.
-If using any, please also cite the original paper:

 Swiss-system: L. Csato, 2017.
 Ranking in Swiss system chess team tournaments.
 Annals of Operations Research.
 254. 10.1007/s10479-017-2440-4.